A Coherent View of the Quark-Gluon Plasma from Energy Correlators: Introduction

-In order to illustrate how the features of the QGP can be robustly extracted from the energy correlators spectra, we study in this manuscript the two-point correlator (EEC) of a massless quark-initiated jet, showing that it allows us to access colour coherence properties of the interaction between the jet and the medium.
-We compute the EEC spectra within different jet quenching formalisms.
+In order to illustrate how the features of a given jet quenching formalism are imprinted into the energy correlators spectra, we study in this manuscript the two-point correlator (EEC) of a massless quark-initiated jet, which we compute perturbatively as a spray of partons.
+The calculation allows us to access colour coherence properties of the interaction between the jet and the medium.
+We compute the EEC spectra within different jet quenching formalisms for a static brick of QGP.
 First of all, we make use of a semi-hard implementation \cite{Dominguez:2019ges, Isaksen:2020npj} of the multiple scattering BDMPS-Z formalism \cite{Baier:1996kr,Baier:1996sk,Zakharov:1996fv,Zakharov:1997uu} for medium-induced radiation using two different parton-medium interaction models: a gaussian (also referred to as the Harmonic Oscillator) and a Yukawa (Gyulassy-Wang) model.
 Independently, we obtain the two-point correlator within the complete single scattering GLV framework \cite{Gyulassy:2000fs,Gyulassy:2000er,Wiedemann:2000za,Ovanesyan:2011kn} using a Yukawa parton-medium interaction model.
 We find that while the specific details of the medium-induced formalism employed are imprinted into the detailed behaviour of the two-point correlator, the ability of this observable to identify the onset of colour coherence is independent of the jet quenching formalism employed.
 This illustrates how the energy correlators can isolate the dynamics of the QGP at a particular scale.
 A brief presentation of our results for the Harmonic Oscillator approach was previously given in \cite{Andres:2022ovj}, here we significantly extend the discussion by considering all the jet quenching frameworks mentioned above.
-Experimentally, the processes of greatest interest to this observable are the associated production of $\gamma$+jet or $Z$+jet, as already anticipated in \cite{Andres:2022ovj}, since they allow to take the hard scale needed to measure the EEC as either the energy or $p_{\rm T}$ of the tagged $\gamma$/$Z$.